bsfowlie/TDD-Nnake/README.md

 3. Snake can encounter food
 4. Snake can grow
 5. Snake dies if it runs into itself
-6. Snake dies if it runs out of bounds
+6. Snake knows when its out of bounds